 Segment results, assets and liabilities include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
 Unallocated items comprise mainly other investments and related revenue, loans and borrowings and related expenses, corporate assets (primarily the Company's headquarters) and head office expenses.
-Segment capital expenditure is the total cost incurred during the period to acquire property, plant and equipment and intangible assets, other than goodwill.
+Segment capital expenditure is the total cost incurred during the period to acquire property, plant and equipment.